The Imperative

 As business leaders, we believe the ultimate goal of education should be to create an educated and skilled citizenry that can be gainfully employed in North Carolina.
 Unfortunately, that goal is not being realized in North Carolina’s current education system and the state is experiencing a growing skills gap.

-NORTH CAROLINA'S GRADUATION RATE IN 2019
+NORTH CAROLINA'S GRADUATION RATE IN 2022

-OF NC HIGH SCHOOL STUDENTS WERE CAREER AND COLLEGE READY ON NC END-OF-COURSE EXAMS
+OF NC HIGH SCHOOL STUDENTS WERE CAREER AND COLLEGE READY ON NC END-OF-COURSE EXAMS IN 2021-22

 In 2020, 67% of jobs in North Carolina required some postsecondary education.

-However, by 2020, only 49% of North Carolinians aged 25-44 had obtained a postsecondary degree or high-quality workforce credential.
+However, by 2020, only 49% of North Carolinians aged 25-44 had a postsecondary degree or high-quality workforce credential.

 Schools from Pre-K to Post-Graduate are Facing a Talent Crisis